unfoldingWord/wordMAP/README.md

 # Introduction

-Word alignment prediction is the process of mapping/associating words from some primary text with corresponding words in a secondary text.
+Word alignment prediction is the process of associating (mapping) words from some primary text with corresponding words in a secondary text.
 This tool uses statistical algorithms to determine which words or phrases in two texts are equivalent in meaning.

 Alignments provide many valuable benefits to translators including: